 - CENTOS 7 Desktop – NICE DCV High-End Remote Desktop (no GPU)

-- AMI from the list at this page: NICE DCV AMIs from NICE
+- Or choose an AMI from our full list at this page: NICE DCV AMIs from NI SP

 After clicking on the DCV-AMI you want to use you will get to the next page where you just click on “Continue to Subscribe” to the upper right (which tells you you don’t have to subscribe).